We are located in the Student Services Building Room 113

-The Student Accounts Office will serve and assist you through financial issues related to residency status, tuition, fees, financial aid disbursements or loan disbursements.
+The Student Accounts Office will assist you through financial issues related to residency status, tuition, fees, financial aid disbursements or loan disbursements.
 If you have any questions regarding your tuition bill and related charges, please contact us and we will do our best to clarify them.

 In the interest of protecting your privacy (and under federal law), we will ask for picture identification whenever we are answering a question about or imparting personal financial information contained on your account.